Search programs

 How long does it take to earn an online bachelor’s in economics degree?

-Most online bachelor’s in economics programs are designed to be completed in four years of full-time study.
+Most online bachelor’s in economics programs are designed to be completed with four years of full-time study.
 Part-time students may take longer to complete the program.
 Students who want to finish their degree faster can inquire about accelerated programs that allow students to take a higher credit load each term.
 Additionally, students who have an associate degree or other previously earned college credits can transfer credits to a new program, cutting down on program completion time.

 Compare School Options